srl-labs/containerlab/docs/manual/inventory.md

               ansible_host: <mgmt-ipv4-address>
     ```

+## Removing `ansible_host` var
-If you want to use the [Ansible Docker connection](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_connection.html) plugin, you can set the `ansible-no-host-var` label on a node to not generate the `ansible_host` variable in the inventory.
-This is useful as the connection plugin will now use the `inventory_hostname` when executing via Docker.
+If you want to use a plugin[^1] that doesn't play well with the `ansible_host` variable injected by containerlab in the inventory file, you can leverage the `ansible-no-host-var` label.
+The label can be set on per-node, kind, or default levels; if set, containerlab will not generate the `ansible_host` variable in the inventory for the nodes with that label.
+Note that without the `ansible_host` variable, the connection plugin will use the `inventory_hostname` and resolve the name accordingly if network reachability is needed.

 === "topology file"
     ```yaml
     name: ansible
       topology:
         defaults:
           labels:
             ansible-no-host-var: "true"
         nodes:
           node1:
           node2:
     ```
 === "generated ansible inventory"
     ```yaml